blocksds/sdk/docs/content/technical/updating_guide.md

 Please refer to the changelog for a full list of changes, including additions and enhancements to the SDK which are not listed here.

+## Upgrading to BlocksDS 1.15.2

+* The DSWiFi structs `Wifi_TxHeader` and `Wifi_RxHeader` are now private.
+They are never required by user code, and there is no equivalent in DSi mode, so it's better to hide them.

 ## Upgrading to BlocksDS 1.15.0

 * The default makefiles of ARM9-only projects have switched to an ARM7 core that